verdaccio/docker-examples/README.md

 ## Login

-If you want to login into the Verdaccio instance creating via these Docker Examples, please try:
+If you want to login into the Verdaccio instance created via these Docker Examples, please try:

 Username: jpicado
 Password: jpicado